The Equine Psychotherapy InstituteWorld Class Education

 This training is for you if you have already completed our EAL or EAP training and are interested in learning about addictions and how to practice with clients with all kinds of addictions in an effective and deeply relational way.
 You are also welcome to apply if you have not trained with us previously, and applications will be assessed on a case by case approach

 The format this training will be based on the use of equine experiential exercises, skills-based practice sessions, small group conversations, theory presentations, use of case material and discussions in the large group.

 The program is delivered online, live via Zoom.

 Through the use of experiential equine exercises, small group conversations, teaching, use of case material and discussions in the large group participants can expect to:

 - Gain a relational gestalt perspective on understanding and re-framing addictions as fixed creative adjustments.

-- Gain skills for how to build meaning and insight into the purpose of the addiction using phenomenological and experimental methods of inquiry.
-Develop relational skills and creative experiments to help clients resolve their dilemmas and resistance to change.
+- Develop relational skills and creative experiments to help clients resolve their dilemmas and resistance to change.